wryao64/NameSayer4/README.md

 Once you are practising names, you can scroll through using the arrows or the list of names at the top.
 You can listen to how they are pronounced (if avaliable in the database).
 For names that use a single recording from the database and are not concatenated, you can flag the recording as being of bad quality.
 This information will also be saved to a file called "badQualityRecordings.txt" in the same directory as the app.
 You can compare your recordings with the how the name is pronounced by pressing 'Compare'.
-The name pronounciation will be played along with your recording and this will be repeated the amount of times you set it to be.
+The name pronunciation will be played along with your recording and this will be repeated the amount of times you set it to be.

 You can also test if your mic works by pressing 'Test Mic'.
 There is a meter to show your mic input.